maykbrito/ai-langchain/README.md

 Use your database as Q&A source

 the `pnpm qa` command will use your vector store database in the `data` directory, loaded with HNSWLib and OpenAI Embeddings, so we can ask anything in the context of database content

+## Search

+Use Google Search to improve the AI response

+the `pnpm search` command will use SerpAPI and OpenAI to make a internet search and give a better answer with AI